stevevoto/install_eicar_av_test/README.md

 *   Policy then:

 *   Blocks the request (drop/reset), or
-*   Allows but logs, depending on your AV/IDP policy.
+*   Allows but logs, depending on the AV/IDP policy.

 * * *